 14-12-18 and 20-12-23 V01B Stable groups With new construction and/or renovation after 01-01-2011, but no later than from 01-01-2025 finishers must be kept in groups of 20 or more.
 With certain housing and/or feeding systems, large groups are less desirable for animal welfare.
 The surface areas and group sizes published on 14-12-18 that permit finishers to be kept in smaller groups provided there is a larger floor surface area per finisher are not considered to be feasible by 1 star pig farmers.
 Can the groups sizes be adapted?
 On 14-12-18, the Dutch Society for the Protection of Animals decided to permit finishers to be kept in smaller groups provided there is a larger floor surface area per finisher.
-In addition, on 20-12-23, the Dutch Society for the Protection of Animals decided to adapt the previously published surface areas: 1 star: • Groups of 1 up to and including 19: an average of 1.09 m per finisher and no single finisher with an area smaller than 1.09 m . • Groups of 20 up to and including 39: an average of 1 m per finisher and no single finisher with an area smaller than 0.95 m . • Groups of 40 up to and including 39: an average of 0.9 m per finisher and no single finisher with an area smaller than 0.85 m . • Groups of 40 up to and including 39: an average of 0.9 m per finisher and no single finisher with an area smaller than 0.85 m . • The Dutch Society for the Protection of Animals has decided not to adapt the areas and group sizes for 2 and 3 stars as published on 14-12-18: 2 stars: • Groups up to and including 10: an average of 1.5 m per finisher and no single finisher with an area smaller than 1.45 m . • Groups of 11 up to and including 19: an average of 1.3 m per finisher and no single finisher with an area smaller than 1.25 m . • Groups up to and including 10: an average of 1.7 m per finisher and no single finisher with an area smaller than 1.15 m . • Groups up to and including 10: an average of 1.7 m per finisher and no single finisher with an area smaller than 1.65 m . • Groups up to and including 10: an average of 1.5 m per finisher and no single finisher with an area smaller than 1.45 m . • Groups of 11 up to and including 19: an average of 1.5 m per finisher and no single finisher with an area smaller than 1.45 m . • Groups of 20 and more: an average of 1.3 m per finisher and no single finisher with an area smaller than 1.25 m .
-29-05-18 T00B Downgrading pig farms/abattoirs It must be verified that a pig farm is only delivering to BLL-eligible pig farms and abattoirs.
-This information is not always available at the pig farm.
-It may be the case that a breeder delivers to a dealer who does not know where the piglets will ultimately end up.
-Any deliveries to non-BLL farms must be downgraded as the purchasers do not have a BLL certificate and cannot supply BLL pigs.
-Is it necessary to verify transfers to BLL-eligible pig farms?
-The Dutch Society for the Protection of Animals has decided that this criterion will be amended as part of a subsequent review.
+In addition, on 20-12-23, the Dutch Society for the Protection of Animals decided to adapt the previously published surface areas: 1 star: • Groups of 1 up to and including 19: an average of 1.09 m per finisher and no single finisher with an area smaller than 1.09 m. • Groups of 20 up to and including 39: an average of 1 m per finisher and no single finisher with an area smaller than 0.95 m. • Groups of 40 up to and including 39: an average of 0.9 m per finisher and no single finisher with an area smaller than 0.85 m. • Groups of 40 up to and including 39: an average of 0.9 m per finisher and no single finisher with an area smaller than 0.85 m. • Groups of 40 up to and including 10: an average of 1.5 m per finisher and no single finisher with an area smaller than 1.45 m. • Groups of 11 up to and including 19: an average of 1.3 m per finisher and no single finisher with an area smaller than 1.25 m. • Groups of 20 and more: an average of 1.2 m per finisher and no single finisher with an area smaller than 1.25 m. • Groups up to and including 10: an average of 1.7 m per finisher and no single finisher with an area smaller than 1.45 m. • Groups of 11 up to and including 19: an average of 1.5 m per finisher and no single finisher with an area smaller than 1.45 m. • Groups up to and including 19: an average of 1.7 m per finisher and no single finisher with an area smaller than 1.45 m. • Groups of 11 up to and including 19: an average of 1.5 m per finisher and no single finisher with an area smaller than 1.45 m. • Groups of 12 up to and including 19: an average of 1.5 m per finisher and no single finisher with an area smaller than 1.45 m. • 29-05-18 T00B Downgrading pig farms/abattoirs piglets will ultimately end up.
+Any deliveries to non-BLL farms must be The Dutch Society for the Protection of Animals has decided that this criterion will be amended as part of a subsequent review.
 A check only needs to be carried out to determine whether or not pigs are transferred as BLL-eligible to a BLL-eligible abattoir.
 Checking whether BLL-eligible pigs are only transferred to BLL-eligible pig farms will be abolished.